Driffield: Sport

 Driffield has an 18-hole golf club that has been at its present location since 1934.

 Driffield featured on the route of the 2017 Tour de Yorkshire.

 Driffield has a sports centre located on Bridlington Road, which opened in 2009 replacing the old sports centre (now owned by Driffield School).
 The new sports centre includes a main pool and learner pool, sports hall, a 50-piece gym, and a studio/multi-use room.

 Media

 Driffield and the Wolds are served by the local newspaper, Driffield & Wolds Weekly, launched in August 2015.
 The Driffield Times ceased publication in 2016.

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

-Great Driffield Radio, launched in November 2018 on 107.2 FM, broadcasts across the town and surrounding villages.
+The town's local radio stations are BBC Radio Humberside on 95.9 FM, Nation Radio East Yorkshire on 99.8 FM, Capital Yorkshire on 105.8 FM, Hits Radio East Yorkshire & North Lincolnshire on 96.9 FM and Great Driffield Radio, launched in November 2018 on 107.2 FM, broadcasts across the town and surrounding villages.

 In popular culture

 Slaughterhouse Studios was a recording studio in the town between 1985 and 1992.
 Bands including Napalm Death, The Mission, and most notably Happy Mondays would record there.